Aziz-Ru/CSE-Degree/Js/Readme.md

   - async makes a function return a Promise
   - await makes a function wait for a Promise
   - The await keyword can only be used inside an async function.
+# Document object model
+- HTML DOM methods are actions you can perform (on HTML Elements).
+- In the DOM, all HTML elements are defined as objects.
+  ## Finding HTML Elements
+  - document.getElementById(id) 	Find an element by element id
+  - document.getElementsByTagName(name) 	Find elements by tag name
+  - document.querySelectorAll("name") Find element by css selectors name.
+  ## Changing HTML Elements
+    - element.innerHTML =  new html content 	Change the inner HTML of an element
+    - element.attribute = new value 	Change the attribute value of an HTML element
+    - element.style.property = new style 	Change the style of an HTML element
+  ## Adding and Deleting Elements
+   - document.createElement(element) 	Create an HTML element
+   - document.removeChild(element) 	Remove an HTML element
+   - document.appendChild(element) 	Add an HTML element
+   - document.replaceChild(new, old) 	Replace an HTML element